Updated: Jul 15

 yes modern life is overloaded with this pressure on woman to be beautiful, have a successful job, and flourishing family - this superwoman kind of pressure portrayed by society's standards, that we then put on ourselves to be perfect and have it all........but really what a joke, this pressure is only hurting ourselves, stressing us out, unless we have unlimited supply of help and support from the people around us this goal is completely unrealistic, most of us do not have this kind of support on tap.

-most peoples close relationships are not perfect either its a life in flux, and as woman we tend to put our families needs first, however this is also not healthy we need to make clear and healthy boundaries with those we love around us, to help us better live in harmony, a life in balance with our loved ones.
+most peoples close relationships are not perfect either its a life in flux, and as woman we tend to put our families needs first, however this is also not as healthy as we think, we need to prioritise "me" time make clear and healthy boundaries with those we love around us, to help us better live in harmony, a life in balance with our loved ones.

-This might mean culling unhealthy toxic relationships and situations that are mentally and psychically taking there toll on your health for a long time learn to let go of situations that are emotionally hurting you.
+This might mean culling unhealthy toxic relationships and situations that are mentally and psychically taking there toll on your health, learn to let go of situations that are emotionally hurting you.

-so lets get real about our priorities and goals, focus on a more simple way of living, more in tune with our own rhythm and the beat of our hearts, fuck what society expects, or anyone else for that matter,letting go of expectations my own and others has been a game changer, make time for some self care, fun and happiness whatever that means to you, recognize what is healthy and unhealthy in your personal life.
+so lets get real about our priorities and goals, focus on a more simple way of living, more in tune with our own rhythm and the beat of your own heart, fuck what society expects, or anyone else for that matter, letting go of expectations my own and others has been a game changer, make time for some self care, fun and happiness whatever that means to you, recognize what is healthy and unhealthy in your personal life.

 are just a few of the things that truly help me relax and be more mindful, help me slow down and appreciate the little things making me a happier calmer person.

-and quite simply as a do it yourselfer they are all things i can do without having to spend a dollar.
+and quite simply as a DIYer they are all things i can do without having to spend a dollar.

 what is mindfulness?